xizhonghua/GreenDC-Summary/data-center/file/gridDefine.md

 - Ref: [[Rahman-2014]](../../papers/RahmanLK14_Survey-Geo-LoadBalancing.md)

+### Why we need smart grid?
+- In most of the countries, the long-serving electrical and distribution was designed a a **centralized unidrectional system** for electric power transmission and distribution.
+These power systems were neither designed to cope with high demand for energy, climate changes, seamless efficiency, rising fuel costs etc., nor to take advantage of latest power generation technologies.
+As a result the traditional power grids are very likely to reach their limitation soon.

-### Intro
+### Intro of Smart grid
-Smart grid technology is a technology for the next generation powr grid--has recently been introduced to improve efficiency of the traditional 20th century powre grid.
+- Smart grid technology is a technology for the next generation powr grid--has recently been introduced to improve efficiency of the traditional 20th century powre grid.
 Smart grid rovides a feasible way for dynamic and efficient power management of data centers.

 ### Function